Pranjal-Sancheti/Pranjal-Sancheti/README.md

 ### Hi there, I'm Pranjal Sancheti. 👋

 I'm a Computer Science Student.
-I am here to learn more interesting things and contribute as much as I can.
+I am here to learn and contribute as much as I can.

 - 🌱 I’m currently learning everything 🤣
 - 😄 Pronouns: She / Her